Spectral Condition-Number Estimation of Large Sparse Matrices: Summary

 \section{Summary}

 We have presented an adaptation of LSQR to the estimation of the condition number of matrices.

-Our method is yet another tool in the condition-number estimation toolbox.
+Our method is yet another tool in the spectral condition-number estimation toolbox.
 It relies almost solely on matrix-vector multiplications, so it can be applied to very large sparse matrices.
 It does not require much memory, and it is at least as fast as a single application of un-preconditioned LSQR to solve a least-squares problem.
-The method is reliable in the sense that it never returns an overestimate of the condition number.
+The method never returns an overestimate of the condition number.

 In many cases, the method is orders-of-magnitude faster than competing methods, especially if $A$ is large and has no sparse triangular factorization.